-• Delays in the completion of the External Audit of the Council's Statement of Accounts, outside of the Council's control or influence.
+Delays in the completion of the External Audit of the Council's Statement of Accounts, outside of the Council's control or influence.
 This has been noted as a national issue, with a substantial number of local authorities subject to delays in audits and is due to delays and resource pressures reported by the External Auditors.
 The delays impact on the assurances available and, as such, are considered to be an issue for inclusion in this Annual Governance Statement.
-The 2022/23 Accounts were given a "disclaimed" audit opinion by our external auditors and it appears likely that the 2023/24 Accounts will be given similar.
+It appears likely that the 2022/23 Accounts will remain unaudited.